chantastic/sites/chan.dev/src/pages/syntax/exercises.md

 #### Why I like it

 Drizzle has legs in the type-safe ORM discussion.
 I love the strong opinion for a transparent API.
 "Learn Drizzle, get better at SQL."
-It's just a fun conversation to jump into while the ecosystem around TypeScript is seeing more viable alternatives.
+It's a fun conversation to take part in while the TypeScript ecosystem is seeing more viable alternatives.

 Inspiration: